 - The student should contact a department chair or graduate faculty member in the appropriate discipline to request the determination of a faculty advisor to oversee a course in Directed Study. - 2.
 When a faculty advisor has been identified, the faculty member and student are expected to develop a detailed outline of requirements that would satisfy three graduate course credits.
-A detailed specification of assignments, including time and output expectations needs to be established, including course milestones and evaluation criteria. - 3.
-If the faculty member and graduate student agree on the proposal, both the student and the professor sign an Independent Study Request form and attach the proposal and send it to the chair of the department and the Associate Dean for final approval.
-A copy of the form and the approved proposal is to be submitted to the Office of the Registrar for registration and recording purposes. - 4.
-The advising faculty member is expected to submit a final grade at the end of the semester.
+A detailed syllabus of assignments, including time and output expectations needs to be established, including course milestones and evaluation criteria. - 3.
+If the faculty member and graduate student agree on the proposal, the student then meets with the appropriate Graduate Program Advisor, who initiates the Directed Independent Study online process in Banner.
+After the process initiation, the student must confirm and accept the Directed Independent Study through the Banner system and then notifies the faculty member through email.
+The faculty member downloads and attaches the syllabus and accepts the Directed Independent Study.
+The student then notifies the Department Chair to view and approve the Directed Independent Study.
+If approved, the appropriate Associate Dean will be notified to make the final approval. - 4.
+Once the Directed Independent Study has been approved by the Associate Dean, the Office of the Registrar will register the student and assign the faculty to the Directed Study in Banner.
+The student and faculty member will receive a confirmation email that all steps have been completed. - 5.
+The advising faculty member is expected to submit a final grade at the end of the term.